 Area of Concentration:

 Computing Ethics: I explore the ways in which communications technologies (e.g., the Internet and wireless networks) facilitate the widespread use of surveillance technologies that circumvent individual privacy, both with and without our consent.
 My work concentrates on three 20th century theorists who employ philosophical modes of investigation to consider the implications of technological practices: Heidegger, Marcuse, and Manuel Castells.
-I also draw insights from contemporary theorists who’ve written specifically about communication, intersubjectivity, plasticity and technology from a phenomenological viewpoint (e.g., Baudrillard, Coyne, Dreyfus, Ihde, Feenberg, Kellner, Johnson, Malabou, Thompson, Turner et al).
-Under investigation is the intersection of a new plastic mode of subjectivity I’ve termed “being-in-the-web” and the cyberlandscapes of social networking mixed with workplace surveillance that produce tensions between traditional enlightenment notions of privacy and contemporary public personas.
+I also draw insights from contemporary theorists who’ve written specifically about communication, intersubjectivity, plasticity, and technology from a phenomenological viewpoint (e.g., Baudrillard, Coyne, Dreyfus, Ihde, Feenberg, Kellner, Johnson, Malabou, Thompson, Turner, et al).
+Under investigation is the intersection of a new plastic mode of subjectivity I’ve termed “being-in-the-web” and the cyber-landscapes of social networking mixed with workplace surveillance that produces tensions between traditional enlightenment notions of privacy and contemporary public personas.